Skip to main content

 • More Articles You May Enjoy

-As summers grow longer and temperatures creep higher, a lot of us scramble for the best ways to keep cool—preferably without doubling our energy bills.
-While air conditioners are the best option once things get really hot, fans are a perfect cooling solution for temperatures under 90 degrees.
+As summers grow longer and temperatures creep higher, a lot of us scramble to find the best ways to keep cool—preferably without doubling our energy bills.
+While air conditioners are the best option once things get extremely hot, fans are a perfect cooling solution for temperatures under 90 degrees.

-If you’re looking to limit your air conditioner use to when it’s really necessary, it makes sense to invest in a really great performing fan.
+If you want to limit your air conditioner use to when it’s really necessary, invest in a high-performing fan.
 We've tested popular fans to see which delivers the best performance, user experience, and value.

-Our results show the Vornado 660 (available at Amazon for $95.99) is the best fan you can buy, capable of some impressive wind speeds even 6 feet away from the fan.
+Our results show the Vornado 660 (available at Amazon for $95.95) is the best fan you can buy, capable of some impressive wind speeds even six feet away from the fan.
 While the 660 is our top pick, many of the fans we tested are worth considering or offered something unique that might make it a better option for you.

 The Vornado 660, our pick for best fan.